jfinocchiaro/jfinocchiaro.github.io/_teaching/F24_fairness.md

 To better understand what you gleaned from class on Tuesday, I am going to ask you upload your notes on Tuesday's lecture by Wednesday at noon.
 Since lectures will involve a decent amount of math, which is not easy to type in real time, I encourage you to take handwritten notes.
 Your upload of these notes can simply be a picture of your handwritten notes.

 <h5> CS Experience </h5>

 Computer Science is so much more than programming, and in this course, we are exploring one way CS interweaves with human experience.
 I ask that you attain 3 "CS Experiences", which can take place in one of the following ways, but cannot repeat an experience more than twice:
 * Attend a CS research seminar (and send me a pic of you at the seminar + a paragraph summarizing what you took away from it)
 * Write a ~500 word biography of a computer scientist.
 If you don't know who to write a biography of, let me know, and I'll give you some recommendations related to what you're interested in.
 * Attend a department social event
+* Go to a CS-related club (BCCSS, WICS, ...)
+* Visit the [career center](https://www.bc.edu/bc-web/offices/student-affairs/sites/careers/about/make-an-appointment.html) for a resume review or apply for a job!

 Each experience is with 2% of your final grade, and falls under participation.